-Ancestry has 16 million user profiles, compared to 23andMe's 10 million, which should in theory mean more accurate results.
-However, Ancestry does not use the standard Y-chromosome and/or mitochondrial DNA methodologies most others use -- so we know less about how they actually analyze DNA.
+Ancestry does not use the standard Y-chromosome and/or mitochondrial DNA methodologies most others use -- so we know less about how it actually analyzes DNA.

 After spitting in the tube, I mailed off the kit and confirmed that it was sent off in the app.
 The app "tracked" the kit's journey from being received at the lab to processing and more before it told me my results were in.

-The AncestryHealth report came in first, and was broken down into Notable Health Results, Health Results and Wellness Results.
+The AncestryHealth report was broken down into Notable Health Results, Health Results and Wellness Results.
 The reports include information about cancer risks, carrier status for diseases like cystic fibrosis and your blood health.
-The wellness reports break down to give you information on your vitamin levels among other things.

-I'd already made a family tree on the Ancestry website, so it was interesting to link my DNA results to the tree.
-A downside was that the family tree aspect and the DNA aspect required two separate apps; however, the desktop version keeps it all in one place if you work on a browser.
+The family tree aspect and the DNA aspect required two separate apps.
+However, the desktop version keeps it all in one place if you work on a browser.

-I tried the Health and Ancestry kit, at the time of publication, which came with the saliva collection tube and cap, a return bag and a prepaid return label box.
+I tried the Health and Ancestry kit which came with the saliva collection tube and cap, a return bag and a prepaid return label box.
 Like AncestryDNA, 23andMe also required kit registration (in-app or online) prior to testing.
 I downloaded the app and scanned the barcode on the side of the collection tube.
 You can also manually enter the code.

 The 23andMe kit asked for consent on several items when I made an account, as AncestryDNA did.
-I could store my sample for future tests, participate in research, get health reports, and had the ability to share my steps data from your fitness app for a more comprehensive look at your activity.
+I could store my sample for future tests, participate in research, get health reports and had the ability to share my steps data from a fitness app for a more comprehensive look at my activity.
 I declined all except the health reports.

 Unlike Ancestry, 23andMe does have FDA approval as a risk screener for a handful of genetic conditions and diseases -- if you're primarily interested in DNA testing for this purpose, 23andMe is the better choice.

 The app tracked my sample's journey to the lab and the DNA extraction process.
-In the final report, which I could view in the mobile app or online, 23andMe broke down a majority of my ancestry into European > Northwestern European > French and German, British and Irish.
 The app tested 216 populations to generate the report.

 23andMe can display the results in a timeline, so you can see approximately how many generations ago your most recent ancestor came from each region.
 For example, my results turned up a tiny bit of Ashkenazi Jewish background, but my timeline indicated that the relative would've been alive five to eight generations ago.
 You can also view your results as a Chromosome Painting, which shows where in your chromosomes a specific region matched and how prevalent it is.